When Sex Feels Terrifying - Overcoming Fear of Sexual Intimacy

 Past Sexual Trauma

 Sexual violence, sexual abuse, non-consensual sexual experiences.
 These traumas link sex with danger, pain, and domination, causing the body to automatically trigger fear responses such as freezing, avoidance, or panic.
 Because traumatic memories cannot be consciously controlled, a state arises where you know rationally that it is safe, yet your body refuses.
+This response is the body's attempt to protect itself and represents a normal defense mechanism.

 Fear of Pain